chonseng/flexbox-layout-practice/README.md

-# Use CSS Flexbox to Build Sidebar and Sticky Footer
+# Use CSS Flexbox to Build Responsive Sidebar and Sticky Footer